TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 - `func`: the function being called
 - `cwd`: the current working directory, changed when the call is back on top of the stack; nothing is done if it is `NULL`
-- `start`: the start position of the call
-- `end`: the end position of the call
+- `span`: the position of the call
 - `vt`: the variable table of the call
 - `idx`: the instruction index of the call
 - `cstack_len`: the size of the catch stack when the function was called